Samuels-Development/sd-parceltheft/readme.md

 ## 📦 Item
 Add an item called 'parcel' to your inventory or framework.

-If you're using `qb-core`, add it in `qb-core/shared/items.lua`.
+If you're using `qb-core`, add it in `qb-core/shared/items.lua`.<br>
-If you're using `es_extended`, add it to the items table in your database!
+If you're using `es_extended`, add it to the items table in your database (or whatever it is that ESX users do lol)

 In the case of `ox_inventory`, add the following to the items.lua:
 ```lua